amanrai31/JavaScript/10others/README2.md

 ES6 introduced two important new JS keywords: let and const.
 These two keywords provide Block Scope in JS.
 Variables(let & const) declared inside a { } block cannot be accessed from outside the block.

-**Note -** Before ES6, JS had only Global scope and function scope, there was nothing like block scope.

 1. let => Block Scope, cannot be Redeclared in the same scope, can be reassign
 2. const => Block Scope, cannot be Redeclared in the same scope, **can'nt be reassign**, must be assign a value when declared.
 It does not define a constant value.
 It defines a constant reference to a value.
 Means we can'nt Reassign a constant array but can change elements of array(same for objects)
 3. var => Global scope, can be Redeclared. var do not respect block scope(can be accessed outside block), var only respects f/n block.